 d.
 The passage explains that the ladies of Cranford deplore references to money, refuse to call on Captain Brown, and believe that “Death was as true and common as poverty.”

-Correct: Captain Brown’s openness about his finances offends the ladies of Cranford, who plan to shun him completely, and then explains that they came to like him in spite of themselves_ is correct because it says that Captain Brown admitted to being a half-pay military officer, explains that his openness made them decide not to socialize with him, and ends by saying that the Cranford ladies came to like Captain Brown in spite of their determination not to.
+Correct: Captain Brown’s openness about his finances offends the women of Cranford, who plan to shun him completely, but they came to like him in spite of themselves. is correct because it says that Captain Brown admitted to being a half-pay military officer, explains that his openness made them decide not to socialize with him, and ends by saying that the Cranford ladies came to like Captain Brown in spite of their determination not to.

 The ladies of Cranford despise the poor, blame them for their poverty, and bitterly oppose helping them is incorrect.
 The ladies believe that talking about money in public is rude.
 The passage does not focus on the poor, merely on Captain Brown’s straightforwardness.